98percentcarbon/life-of-py/README.md

 ## Inputs
 - Mouse (RMB) - Place tiles
 - Space - Start/Pause Game of Life
-- V - Very fast mode
+- V - Very fast mode (On/Off, regardless of pause state)
 - G - Gets the hex code of the current state of the board.
 - H - Hex code input.
 - C - Clear the board.